-The year 2022 marks the end of the exceptional monetary policy measures introduced at the beginning of the Covid-19 pandemic.
-In this new environment, CRH participated in its shareholders' diversification of their sources of financing by issuing bonds in an amount of 1.85 billion euros.
+The year 2023 marks the end of the exceptional monetary policy measures introduced at the beginning of the Covid-19 pandemic and the sharp rise in interest rates to combat inflation.
+Uncertainty about the outcome of this policy, particularly in Europe, as well as its timing, have weighed heavily on market operators, contributing to volatility both in terms of appetite, and particularly duration.

+Against this background, CRH decided to act in the very first weeks to secure, on decent financial terms, the fulfilment of its issuance programme, and participate fully in its shareholders' diversification of their sources of financing by issuing bonds in an amount of 3.9 billion euros.

-The ending of the ECB's "quantitative easing" policy and the rise in interest rates which ensued, enabled CRH to significantly increase its income derived from the investment of own funds, whilst shortening the term of its new investments.
+Moreover, the ending of the ECB's "quantitative easing" policy and the rise in interest rates which ensued, enabled CRH to significantly increase its income derived from the investment of own funds, whilst shortening the term of its new investments.